na-na-hi/renget/archive/LiminalCrossroads4.md

 Bill looks aside.

-"...If you couldn't find a way out before, then what makes me any different?"
+"...If you couldn't find a way out before, then what makes us any different?"

 "Well, what makes you the same?"